frolovilya/stm32-boot-explained/README.md

 }
 ```

-Note that it's just a default implementation, you could easily relocate memory, split FLASH and RAM and add your blocks or sections.
+Note that it's just a default implementation, you could easily split FLASH and RAM and add your blocks or sections.

-Even though all examples below are for STM32F4, basic principles apply to pretty much all MCUs.

 ## Sections